waqaarahmed/GoogleMapsScrapper/README.md

 - Customizable: Allows the user to specify the number of reviews to scrape and the Google Maps link from which to scrape.
 - Robust Error Handling: Includes error handling mechanisms to gracefully handle exceptions during the scraping process.
 - CSV Output: Outputs the scraped review data to a CSV file for easy analysis and storage.

+## Technologies Used

+### Python:

+Core programming language for developing the scraper.

+### Selenium WebDriver:

+Web automation framework used to interact with the Google Maps web interface.

+### Chrome Driver:

+Web driver for automating Google Chrome browser actions.

+### CSV Module:

+Python module for reading and writing CSV files.

+### WebDriverWait:

+Selenium utility for waiting until certain conditions are met before proceeding with script execution.